Secodis/TSS-WEB/Controls/SSDLC_Outsourced-Development.md

 2. **Provision of Evidence:** For applications with *risk class >= [HIGH]:*
    - Provide evidence[^1] that security has been considered throughout the development process.
    - Develop a security concept that complies with the security documentation requirements specified in [{{site.TITLE_SSDLC_SECDEV}}]({{site.URL_SSDLC_SECDEV}}).
+    - Provide an SBOM and SLSA provenance for all build artifacts.

 3. **Implementation of Security Measures:** Implement all necessary and requested security measures to achieve a suitable level of protection, including implentation requirements listed in [{{site.TITLE_IMPL_CONTROLS}}]({{site.URL_IMPL_CONTROLS}}).